Please refer to our DISCLOSURE STATEMENT.

 The book then switches from Auggie’s point of view to different perspectives, including Auggie’s sister and different friends, and the things that they are dealing with along with Auggie.

-(Grab a tissue because just the trailer will stab you right in the heart!)
+(Grab a tissue because just the Wonder movie trailer will stab you right in the heart!)

-Both the Wonder book and movie provide fantastic study tools that cover so many different topics: bullying, differences, kindness, relationships, and more.
-Here are some great ways to incorporate the book and movie into your studies.
+Both the Wonder book and Wonder movie provide fantastic study tools that cover so many different topics: bullying, differences, kindness, relationships, and more.
+Here are some great ways to incorporate both book and movie into your studies for some fun Wonder lesson plans and activities.

 Free Wonder Lesson Plans and Worksheets